Adrian Scarborough

 Adrian Philip Scarborough is a British actor.
 He has appeared in films including The Madness of King George (1994), Gosford Park (2001), Vera Drake (2004), The History Boys (2006), The King's Speech (2010), Les Misérables (2012) and 1917 (2019).
-He is also known for his roles in television such as Cranford (2007–2009), Gavin & Stacey (2007–2024), Upstairs Downstairs (2010–2012), The Paradise (2013), Crashing (2016), A Very English Scandal (2018), Killing Eve (2019), and The Chelsea Detective (2022).
+He is also known for his roles in television such as Cranford (2007–2009), Gavin & Stacey (2007–2024), Upstairs Downstairs (2010–2012), The Paradise (2013), Crashing (2016), A Very English Scandal (2018), Killing Eve (2019), and The Chelsea Detective (2022–present).

 Scarborough is also a theatre actor and has twice won the Laurence Olivier Award for Best Actor in a Supporting Role; he won in 2011 for his role in the Terence Rattigan's play After the Dance and in 2020 for his performance in Tom Stoppard's play Leopoldstadt.

 Early life

-Scarborough was born and raised in Melton Mowbray, Leicestershire.
+Scarborough was born and grew up in Melton Mowbray, Leicestershire.
 He attended Brooksby Melton College and trained at the Bristol Old Vic Theatre School, winning the Chesterton Award for Best Actor for school graduates.

 Career

 Scarborough made his big-screen debut in 1994 in The Madness of King George.
 His other movie appearances have included Sweet Revenge, Gosford Park, Vera Drake, Notes on a Scandal, The History Boys, Elizabeth: The Golden Age, The King's Speech, and Les Misérables.

 One of Scarborough's early television roles was J.G.
 Quiggin in the 1997 adaptation of A Dance to the Music of Time.
 He was also seen in the BBC series Let Them Eat Cake with Dawn French and Jennifer Saunders.
 He played "Bouffant", the gay couturier/servant/confidante to Saunder's character, the "Comtesse de Vache".
 His other appearances on television have included productions such as Cranford, the television film Into the Storm, Psychoville and as Charlie in the BBC comedy series Miranda.
 He has appeared in three episodes of Midsomer Murders, playing separate characters in series 5, series 10, and series 18.
 He is also the voice of Abney in the BBC Children's Television programme Abney & Teal.
 He voiced Benjamin Bunny in The World of Peter Rabbit and Friends.

 In 2007, he played the character Harry Hepple in an episode of BBC New Tricks series 4.4 Nine Lives.

-Scarborough is particularly well known for his appearances with Julia Davis in the BBC sitcom Gavin & Stacey as warring married couple Pete and Dawn Sutcliffe, who are friends and neighbours of Gavin Shipman's (Mathew Horne) parents in Essex.
-He is also identified for his role as the butler Mr. Pritchard in the BBC series Upstairs, Downstairs.
+Scarborough appeared with Julia Davis in the BBC sitcom Gavin & Stacey as warring married couple Pete and Dawn Sutcliffe, who are friends and neighbours of Gavin Shipman's (Mathew Horne) parents in Essex.
+He was the butler Mr. Pritchard in the BBC series Upstairs, Downstairs.

 In 2012 he appeared in the ITV series Mrs Biggs with fellow Gavin & Stacey star Sheridan Smith, playing the eponymous character's father Bernard (the real-life father of Charmian Brent, ex-wife of Ronnie Biggs).
 He played an alien known as Kahler-Jex in an episode of Doctor Who entitled "A Town Called Mercy", which aired on 15 September 2012.